The Story Begins..

 He was an eccentric kinda fellow, a perfectionist with a solid radio background and a love for analog recording.
 Mudshark Studios started out with only a Teac 80-8 eight track tape machine, a handful of microphones, a dog, some Beatles records, a small control room and a group of talented friends.

 Locals would say the lights never turned off in the house, hosting nightly recording sessions, parties or whatever came first.
-There have always been rumors of late night stop offs and flybys from members of the Jefferson Airplane, The Grateful Dead to Steve Miller and Linda Ronstadt to maybe jam or just to record a demo on their way out to LA.
-In the end, who knows what's true and what's fiction but what we do know after Phil's passing in 2014, is that he was a generous, beloved eccentric character and was an essential piece of Northern Arizona's music scene.
+There have always been stories of late night stop offs and flybys from members of the Jefferson Airplane, The Grateful Dead to Steve Miller and Linda Ronstadt to maybe jam or just to record a demo on their way out to LA.